vtex-apps/wish-list-v2/docs/README.md

 ### Updating schema

 If masterdata schema is updated during the development (if any changes added to schema), schema version needs to be updated.
-On each schema update new schema is created automatically with following format `{versionNumber}-mywishlists` (i.e. `0.0.2-mywishlists`).
+On each schema version update new schema is created automatically with following format `{versionNumber}-mywishlists` (i.e. `0.0.2-mywishlists`).

 #### Master data schema